SophieDeBenedetto/blog/posts/go_concurrency.md

 Administrators taking advantage of our bulk upload feature can't wait around all day for our app to process each student registration in turn.
 They are far to busy administrating our extremely successful school and its many popular course offerings.

 We need concurrency!
 We'll build a function that will accept a list of students to register along with the course for which they are signing up.
-And our function will spawn a set of tasks that will register students concurrently.
+Our function will spawn a set of tasks that will register students concurrently.
 Lastly, it will collect the results of all of the student registration attempts and report those results to the caller.

 Let's do it!

 ## The Code